 - Repetitive Nerve Stimulation

 The physician will also order a computed tomography (CT) scan or magnetic resonance imaging (MRI).

 Doctors use a variety of treatments—alone or in combination—to relieve symptoms of myasthenia gravis.

 - Medication, including cholinesterase inhibitors, corticosteroids and immunosuppressants

-- Therapies, such as plasmapheresis, which removes antibodies from your blood that block nerve signals, and intravenous immune globulin, which adds normal antibodies to your immune system
+- Therapies, such as plasmapheresis, which removes antibodies from the blood that block nerve signals, and intravenous immune globulin, which adds normal antibodies to the immune system

 - Thymectomy, which is surgical removal of the thymus